beyo-ra/interop-sandbox/documentation-api.md

 ```XML
       <api>[string [cli|so|jar|include|import|...]]</api>
 ```
 The interface to the extension.
-All CCs have to have support for a CLI.
+All CCs have to support a CLI.

 This element could be an attribute of the element "cc", e.g., ```<cc api='jar'>...</cc>```.